-Saying migraines are "just a headache" is like saying Mariah Carey is "just a singer."
-But the thing is, although migraines are horribly painful, the majority of the time they aren't indicative of any larger health problem, says Dr. Paul Michael, an oncologist with Comprehensive Cancer Centers of Nevada, a practice within the US Oncology Network.
+Saying migraines are "just a headache" is like saying Christina Aguilera is "just a singer."
+But the thing is, although migraines are horribly painful, the majority of the time, they aren't indicative of any larger health problem, Dr. Paul Michael, an oncologist with Comprehensive Cancer Centers of Nevada, a practice within the US Oncology Network, tells SheKnows.

 When is your migraine just a migraine?